-Flowers: Males are cylindrical, red to yellow, and in clumps at the ends of twigs; females are prickly and light green to red
+Flowers: Males cylindrical, red to yellow, in clumps at ends of twigs; females light

-Cones: Egg-shaped, 11⁄2 to 21⁄2 inches long, short stalk, armed with a short spine at the tip of each scale; remain on the tree for several years after seed-fall
+Cones: Egg-shaped, short stalked, 11⁄2 to 21⁄2 inches long, armed with a short spine at

-Bark: Irregularly-shaped plates covered with thin, reddish scales; scattered small holes, as if poked by a pencil point, are a unique feature
+Bark: Irregularly shaped plates covered with thin, reddish scales; scattered small holes, as if poked by a pencil point, are a unique feature

-Twigs: Green and purple when young, later turning reddish-brown
+Twigs: Green and purple when young, later turning red-brown

-Values and Uses: The wood of older trees is rather heavy and hard, yellowish-brown or orange and fine-grained.
+Values and Uses: The wood of older trees is rather heavy and hard, yellow-brown or orange and fine-grained.
 It is less resinous than that of the other important southern pines.
 It is used largely for interior and exterior finishing, flooring, general construction, veneers, paper pulp and poles.